-SafetyWing’s Nomad Insurance will cover you if you fall ill or have an accident while travelling.
-Assuming it wasn’t sustained during a high risk activity, isn’t due to a pre-existing medical condition* and isn’t a cancer treatment.
+SafetyWing’s Nomad Insurance covers you if you fall ill or have an accident while travelling.
+This is assuming it wasn’t sustained during a high-risk activity, isn’t due to a pre-existing medical condition* and isn’t a cancer treatment.

 *If you suffer from an acute onset of a pre-existing medical condition while travelling then you WILL be covered for treatment but only under certain circumstances.

 Your emergency transportation to a hospital, nursing, treatment and room costs are all included in your cover.
 You’ll also be covered for emergency dental treatment up to $1000 USD in value.

-As well as medical cover, SafetyWing also cover you for travel-related issues such as delays exceeding 12 hours and unplanned overnight stays, emergency evacuation due to natural disasters or political situations and lost luggage, with a few notable exceptions.
+As well as medical coverage, SafetyWing protect you financially from travel-related issues such as delays exceeding 12 hours and unplanned overnight stays.
+Emergency evacuation due to natural disasters or political situations is covered too, with a few exceptions.

-SafetyWing will also cover you when visiting home.
+SafetyWing cover you when visiting home.
 This cover is only valid for 30 days every three months.
-Essentially, you can visit home for a one month period once every three months and not have to worry about getting extra cover.
-If you are from the USA, this cover is only valid for 15 days every three months.
+Essentially, you can visit home for a one-month period once every three months and not have to worry about getting extra cover.
+If you are from the United States, this cover is only valid for 15 days every three months.

 Mopeds and Scooters

 *SafetyWing will only cover your medical expenses should you be hurt in an accident.
 There is no liability insurance offered!

-SafetyWing does not cover pre existing medical conditions.
-If you suffer with a pre-existing medical condition, then SafetyWing will still offer you cover but they will not pay out for any complications with your ongoing condition.
+SafetyWing do not cover pre-existing medical conditions.
+If you suffer from a pre-existing medical condition, SafetyWing will still offer you cover but they will not pay out for any complications with your ongoing condition.